pbl64k/ShenzhenIO-Turing/README.md

 Betelgeuse 9900 is a universal, programmable, [von Neumann architecture](https://en.wikipedia.org/wiki/Von_Neumann_architecture) microcomputer in [1970s style](https://en.wikipedia.org/wiki/Altair_8800)
-([TEC-1 is perhaps a closer match](https://en.wikipedia.org/wiki/TEC-1)).
+([TEC-1 is perhaps a closer match](https://en.wikipedia.org/wiki/TEC-1)) implemented in sandbox mode of Shenzhen I/O.
 It is very much a [RASP](https://en.wikipedia.org/wiki/Random-access_stored-program_machine), modulo certain ugly real-world details.
 It has 42 almost-11-bit words of RAM, simple numeric display and a gamepad.
 Monitor/debugger is implemented in "hardware" and uses the gamepad for input.

 The architecture is capable of addressing 1000 words of RAM, and the memory controller design is such that more RAM chips could be easily added to it up to that limit.
 Unfortunately, there simply isn't enough space on the virtual